codeigniter4/CodeIgniter4/user_guide_src/source/installation/installing_composer.rst

 Composer can be used in several ways to install CodeIgniter4 on your system.

-The first two techniques describe creating a skeleton project using CodeIgniter4, that you would then use as the base for a new webapp.
+The first technique describes creating a skeleton project using CodeIgniter4, that you would then use as the base for a new webapp.
-The third technique described below lets you add CodeIgniter4 to an existing webapp,
+The second technique described below lets you add CodeIgniter4 to an existing webapp,

 .. note:: If you are using a Git repository to store your code, or for